 - Products brought to market or reformulated with lower levels of saturated fat, trans fat, sodium or sugar, while not exceeding upper limits for all negative nutrients. - Products that contain a good source of fiber, vitamin A, vitamin C, iron, calcium, potassium or vegetables and do not exceed upper limits for negative nutrients. - Products that meet FDA and other globally accepted criteria for healthy claims, are limited in fat, saturated fat, sodium and cholesterol AND provide a good source of at least one essential vitamin or mineral. - 4. \$ value reflects total gross sales in millions. - % reflects percentage of total gross sales of product category/ total revenue.

-FY 2015 Product Nutrition Highlights By-the-Numbers
+FY2016 Product Nutrition Highlights By-the-Numbers

-1. One serving of vegetables is 1/2 cup.
+- 1. One serving of vegetables is 1/2 cup. - Full serving of vegetables data excludes Garden Fresh Gourmet and Plum businesses.